guilhermemarson/udacity/ames_house_prices/documentation/report.md

 The model will try to regress the explanatory variables to the fairest price possible, removing from the equation the integrity and knowledge of the professional appraiser.

 ### Metrics
-The  or root-mean-square error (RMSE)  is a frequently used measure of the differences between values (sample or population values) predicted by a model or an estimator and the values observed.
+The root-mean-square error (RMSE)  is a frequently used measure of the differences between values (sample or population values) predicted by a model or an estimator and the values observed.
 The RMSE represents the square root of the second sample moment of the differences between predicted values and observed values or the quadratic mean of these differences.
-RMSE is a measure of accuracy, to compare forecasting errors of different models for a particular dataset and not between datasets, as it is scale-dependent.[1]
+RMSE is a measure of accuracy, to compare forecasting errors of different models for a particular dataset and not between datasets, as it is scale-dependent.
 RMSE is always non-negative, and a value of 0 (almost never achieved in practice) would indicate a perfect fit to the data.
 In general, a lower RMSE is better than a higher one.
 However, comparisons across different types of data would be invalid because the measure is dependent on the scale of the numbers used.
 RMSE is the square root of the average of squared errors.
 The effect of each error on RMSE is proportional to the size of the squared error; thus larger errors have a disproportionately large effect on RMSE.
 Consequently, RMSE is sensitive to outliers.
 The logarithm will be applied to both observed and predicted sales price so that the error predicting expensive and cheap houses will affect the result equally.